itsfrank/swell.nvim/README.md

-# nvim-swell
+# swell.nvim

 Make your windows **swole**, and then un-swell them, and then do it again!

-nvim-swell let's you maximize a window without losing your current layout.
+swell.nvim let's you maximize a window without losing your current layout.
 When you no longer want the window to be big, hit your swell keybind and your layout returns!